Are you wanting to monetize your Facebook Group?

 - know your target audience in detail,

 - grow your following with engaging content,

 - make sure that your community provider allows you the freedom and flexibility to monetize your following easily.

-To find out more about how Disciple can help you monetize your online community, get in touch today.
+To find out more about how Disciple can help you monetize your online community, or to learn about our own community software, get in touch today.